-Raptors and Shrikes

-The comprehensive survey for raptors and Loggerhead Shrikes on the entire project area resulted in high numbers of raptors including Red-tailed Hawks and Loggerhead Shrikes (Figures 20-22), but also documented fourteen species of raptors using upland habitats during the surveys (Appendix B).
-Overall numbers of raptors dipped sharply after the winter of 2012-2013 and then steadily declined to fewer than twenty individuals from February 2014 through May 2015.
+Raptors and Shrikes The comprehensive survey for raptors and Loggerhead Shrikes on the entire project area resulted in high numbers of raptors including Red-tailed Hawks and Loggerhead Shrikes (Figures 20-22), but also documented fourteen species of raptors using upland habitats during the surveys (Appendix B).
+Overall numbers of raptors dipped sharply after the winter of 2012-2013 and 13 then steadily decline to fewer than twenty individuals from February 2014 through May 2015, then consistently over twenty from October 2015 to March 2016.
 Conversely, Loggerhead Shrikes rebounded during the breeding season in 2015 after a similar decline (Figure 21).
 The increase from ten to fifty-five during a two-month period in spring 2015 was due to good reproductive success of local breeding population.
 The primary difference among the habitat conditions between spring of 2014 and 2015 was the lack of grasses and forbs in 2014 that resulted in low prey populations (large insects and lizards) in contrast to the tremendous amount of grasses and forbs in winter and spring of 2015.
+Although the amount of grasses and forbs were lower in 2016, the higher population maintained through the winter of 2015-2016 led to a higher breeding population that also had good reproductive success.

 Figure 12.
-Raptor Population: 2012- 2013 (no surveys June-August)
+Raptor Population: 2012-2016 Figure 13.
+Loggerhead Shrike Population: 2012-2016